-Studies have also suggested that in the long run, it may be reasonable to abandon blood glucose measurements as the basis for diabetes management and switch to using ISF glucose as the appropriate therapeutic target.
+Studies have also suggested that it may be reasonable to abandon blood glucose measurements as the basis for diabetes management and switch to using ISF glucose as the appropriate therapeutic target in the long run.

-This study demonstrated the feasibility of using noninvasive and widely accessible methods, including smartwatches and food logs recorded over 10 days, to continuously detect personalized glucose deviations and to predict the exact interstitial glucose value in real time with up to 84% and 87% accuracy, respectively.
+This study demonstrated the feasibility of using noninvasive and widely accessible methods, including smartwatches and food logs recorded over 10 days, to continuously detect personalized glucose deviations and predict the exact interstitial glucose value in real-time with up to 84% and 87% accuracy, respectively.

 What was the main approach to this research?

 Digital biomarkers are digitally collected data (e.g., heart rate measurements from a wearable) that may be used as indicators of health outcomes (e.g., prediabetes).

 The primary objective of this study is to determine whether models can be built from noninvasive wearables data combined with food logs to classify interstitial glucose levels and predict interstitial glucose.

 Researchers used 69 different variables in their modeling exercise.
 These variables were built using data collected from a noninvasive wearable (Empatica E4), a food log, and electronic demographics reports.

 Measurements included stress, circadian rhythm, diet, activity and exercise, heart rate, skin temperature, and biological sex.